derekphilipau/museum-nextjs-search/README.md

 Powerful services & frameworks like [Elasticsearch](https://www.elastic.co/) & [Next.js](https://nextjs.org/) make it possible for museums to easily build performant, responsive and accessible faceted searches for their online collections.

+## Demo

+This project has been deployed on Vercel at https://bkm-next-search.vercel.app/

+However, my Elasticsearch trial is running out and the demo will probably be dead by the time you read this.

 ## Dataset

 All data was collected via the [Brooklyn Museum Open API](https://www.brooklynmuseum.org/opencollection/api/docs).